Style Guide for Rhino Guides

 User’s Guide Display Modes

 We are using special display modes for capturing visuals.
-This is specific to the User’s Guide!.
+This is specific to the User’s Guide!
+Tutorial and Workflow Guides use Rhino’s native display modes instead (see User Interface Setup).

 Please download these display mode files and import them in Options > Diplay Mode page.